Kakalanp/Kakalanp/README.md

 👨‍🎓 Currently studying at Microverse.

-🌱 Learning JavaScript for the time being.
+🌱 Learning Redux for the time being.

 🤔 New ideas for projects are always welcome!